Divorce (Financial Provision) Bill [HL]

 Periodical Payments

-The bill sets guidelines for periodical payments (spousal maintenance), considering factors such as economic contributions during the marriage, the care of children, and the need for the dependent spouse to adjust financially.
-Such payments are capped at 5 years unless exceptional circumstances exist.
+The bill sets out factors for the court to consider when determining periodical payments (ongoing maintenance), including economic advantages/disadvantages from contributions during the marriage and the need for a dependent spouse to adjust to a loss of financial support.
+These payments are generally limited to a maximum of five years unless exceptional circumstances warrant an extension.

 Conduct